smarticoai/public-api/docs/native/PROTOCOL.md

 ### getLeaderBoard

-Get leaderboard for a specific period type.
+Get one period's leaderboard with its ranked players, or the list of all configured boards without players.

 #### Request